PopovEvgeniy/mugenresourcedecompiler/readme.txt

                  MUGEN RESOURCE DECOMPILER

-                      Version 1.9.1
+                      Version 1.9.1.1

            This software made by Popov Evgeniy Alekseyevich

 System requirement

-Operation system: Windows 2000 or higher for 32 bit system Operation system: Windows Vista or higher for 64 bit system
+Windows 2000 or higher for 32-bit system
+Windows Vista or higher for 64-bit system

 License